Champa Christian Hospital

 Initially, Ganga had less than four grams of hemoglobin (12-15 is normal).
 She was admitted for a blood transfusion and her condition improved.
-But even more important, in the course of her treatment, Ganga heard about God's love for her and accepted his offer of salvation.
-She completed the two and a half month Bible course at Champa through All People Church.
-Her relationship with the Lord has grown stronger and she is now full of peace, joy, and satisfaction.
+But even more important, in the course of her treatment, Ganga heard about God’s love for her.
+She completed the two-and-a- half month Bible course at Champa through All People Church.
+Her relationship with God has grown stronger and she is now full of peace, joy, and satisfaction.

 The staff at Champa encouraged Ganga to continue her studies, and she has finished a professional course in order to serve among those suffering from HIV/AIDS.
 She now works in a community outreach program, identifying and visiting HIV/AIDS patients, and encouraging them to continue taking their medications.
 Many of these patients have suffered greatly with their illness and have lost hope in life.
 Ganga is thrilled to be able to share with them about God and bring hope and healing back into their lives.